Children’s Peace and Justice Book Award Since 1953

 The Jane Addams Children’s Book Award began in 1953 as a project of the U.S. branch of Women’s International League for Peace and Freedom (WILPF).
 That year, WILPF member, Martha Teele of Ithaca, New York sent out an invitation to U.S. book publishers and authors of children’s books to submit titles for consideration for the newly envisioned Jane Addams Children’s Book Award.

-The criteria were as follows:
+The original criteria were described as follows:

 “The book must be attractive in illustration and in format as well as in story.
 Books written with humor and imagination are preferred over those which carry a message in a serious, staid fashion.
 Books may embrace the following themes in their plot.